Electromagnets are easy to make; just a few pieces of hardware and a power supply gets you on your way. First, you'll need the following items:

 - How do I know there's really a magnetic field?
 You can look at a wire's magnetic field using iron filings.
 Buy some iron filings, or find your own iron filings by running a magnet through playground or beach sand.
 Put a light dusting of filings on a sheet of paper and place the paper over a magnet.
 Tap the paper lightly and the filings will align with the magnetic field, letting you see its shape!

-For more on electromagnets and related topics, check out the electrifying links on the next page.
+For more on electromagnets and related topics, check out the electrifying links below.